A Brief History of Fort Rosecrans

-During World War I, Fort Rosecrans was fully staffed with three 10-inch guns, one 5-inch gun, one 3-inch gun, and four 12-inch mortars.
+During World War I, Fort Rosecrans was fully staffed with four 10-inch guns, two 5-inch guns, two 3-inch guns, and eight 12-inch mortars.
 In addition, the Army trained two antiaircraft batteries and one ammunition train battalion at the fort before sending them to France.

 By 1922, post-war cuts in military spending meant Fort Rosecrans was placed on “caretaker” status, with minimal staffing levels and almost no activity.
 During this time, the fort was the temporary home of several non-artillery Army units.
 The most notable were the Sixth Infantry Brigade in 1930 and A troop of the 11th Cavalry in 1931.
 This was also the time when Fort Rosecrans earned its reputation as being an “old soldier’s home.”
 Because of San Diego’s good weather, the fort became a desirable duty station and only senior servicemen would have enough experience and seniority to be posted to Fort Rosecrans.

 By the late 1930s the threat of war in the Pacific was serious enough for the Army to start building new facilities at the Fort.
 By 1941 several new 8-inch guns and 155mm howitzers were installed, and by 1943 Battery Ashburn, with its two 16-inch “battleship” guns, was complete.